 Students in Phase I with sufficient German language skills are normally expected to support themselves by other means, either with student jobs like tutoring for undergraduate classes, or by applying for outside scholarships, for instance from the Studienstiftung des deutschen Volkes.

-Phase II scholarships
+Phase II Funding

-Phase II scholarships are typically granted for 24 months (extendible by 12 months), and amount to 1,600€ per month, tax-free (no insurances included).
+BMS Phase II scholarships are granted for 24 months (extendible by 12 months), and amount to 1,600€ per month, tax-free (no insurances included).
 There are extra child-care funds reserved for BMS students who take care of children.

-Approximately 20% of Phase II students will receive a BMS scholarship.
+Approximately 20% of Phase II students will receive BMS funding.
 Funding for all other Phase II students will come from MATH+ projects, Certified Units, from third-party funding available to individual professors or from the departments’ budgets.
 All Phase II students should take advantage of the many opportunities offered by the mathematics research environment in Berlin, which includes:

-• three Research Training Groups (RTG)
+• (International) Research Training Groups (RTG)

-• two International Max Planck Research Schools (IMPRS)
+• International Max Planck Research Schools (IMPRS)

-• four DFG Collaborative Research Centers
+• DFG Collaborative Research Centers (CRC/ SFB)

 • ECMath